NAFTeam/NAFF/docs/src/Guides/20 Extensions.md

-# Scales
+# Extensions

 Damn, your code is getting pretty messy now, huh?
 Wouldn't it be nice if you could organise your commands and listeners into separate files?

-Well let me introduce you to `Scales`<br>
+Well let me introduce you to `Extensions`<br>
-Scales allow you to split your commands and listeners into separate files to allow you to better organise your project, as well as that, they allow you to reload Scales without having to shut down your bot.
+Extensions allow you to split your commands and listeners into separate files to allow you to better organise your project, as well as that, they allow you to reload Extensions without having to shut down your bot.

 Sounds pretty good right?
 Well, let's go over how you can use them:

 ## Usage

-Below is an example of a bot, one with scales, one without.
+Below is an example of a bot, one with extensions, one without.

 ???
 Hint "Example Usage:"
-    === "Without Scales"
+    === "Without Extensions"
         ```python
         # File: `main.py`
         import logging